brunopk/sc-rpi/README.md

 # Strip Controller Driver

-sc-driver runs on Raspberry Pi 3.
-It receives commands from the [sc-master](https://github.com/brunopk/sc-master) process them and convert it to signals for the W2812B strips using the [rpi_ws281x](http://github.com/richardghirst/rpi_ws281x) library.
+Receives commands from the [sc-master](https://github.com/brunopk/sc-master) process them and convert it to signals for the W2812B strips using the [rpi_ws281x](http://github.com/richardghirst/rpi_ws281x) library.
+It's part of the sc project and it runs on Raspberry Pi 3.

 ## Creating a virtual environment (venv)